Winston Churchill: "Success is moving from failure to failure without losing enthusiasm."

 Dave Waiser, the founder and CEO of Gett, an Israeli company with international on-demand ride-sharing services by professional drivers, told the Gett's story at the "Birthright" event:

-For those who do not know Gett, we will explain that if everyone uses Gett services or similar collaborative ride services, then many drivers would prefer not to own a private car.
+For those who are unfamiliar with Gett, we will explain that if everyone uses Gett services or similar collaborative ride services, many drivers would prefer not to own a private car.

 Dave asked the audience: "Who has a private car?"
 And most of the crowd raised their hands.